Jaime Escalante

 Jaime Alfonso Escalante Gutiérrez (December 31, 1930 – March 30, 2010) was a Bolivian-American educator known for teaching students calculus from 1974 to 1991 at Garfield High School in East Los Angeles.
 Escalante was the subject of the 1988 film Stand and Deliver, in which he is portrayed by Edward James Olmos.

-In 1993, the asteroid 5095 Escalante was named after him.

 Early life

 Escalante was born in 1930 in La Paz, Bolivia.
 Both of his parents were teachers.
 Escalante was proud of his Aymara heritage.